mattearly/dmpower/README.md

 ### Featuring: *DM-Power*

 * Get going quick with an unbelievably fast streamlined character creation process for PC's or NPC's.
-  * All Classes and Paths, Races, Levels, Feats, Skills, Proficiencies, Backgrounds, Stats
+  * All Classes and Paths, Races, Levels, Feats, Skills, Proficiencies, Backgrounds, and Stats
+    * Based on the logic from the PHB
   * Unlimited Characters
   * Powerful after creation Character editor for custom changes
   * Level Up tool